tchx84/linka/docker/README.md

 ---

-For a production or persistent environment you should setup a custom `IMAGE_NAME`, PostgreSQL database, remote access, etc.
+For a production or persistent environment you should setup a custom `IMAGE_NAME`, PostgreSQL database, etc.

 Example:

-`docker run -d --env-file $ENV_FILE -p 5858:5000 -p 5822:22 --name linka-server $IMAGE_NAME`
+`docker run -d --env-file $ENV_FILE -p 5858:5000 --name linka-server $IMAGE_NAME`